kingmv242/kingmv242/README.md

 ## Hi! 👋

-My name is King, I'm an inspiring software engineer whose currently studying CS at UC Irvine.
+My name is **King**, I'm an inspiring software engineer whose currently studying CS at UC Irvine.

+Im interested in AI, Cloud, and Software Development.

 I like making things that make people's lives easier.

-Im interested in AI, Cloud, and Software Development.
+Loading...
+- AI powered Vitamin Tracking App with live Image Detection🍎
+- AI Automated Twitch Clip Editor Chrome Extension 👾
+- "What Hachiware Character am I?"
+Survey 😼
 <!--
 **kingmv242/kingmv242** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.